 Where can I learn more about alpacas?

 There are many Internet sites featuring alpacas or you can contact us directly at 208-209-7079.
-We own and raise Alpacas and welcome farm visits.
+We have owned and raised Alpacas are happy to help you learn more.

 Are the alpacas killed to get the fiber?